 A solid foundation is key, including knowledge of Generally Accepted Accounting Principles (GAAP), the framework for all financial accounting in the United States, and International Financial Reporting Standards (IFRS), the global equivalent of GAAP.
 The latter is becoming increasingly relevant as companies expand their operations internationally.

-Greater reliance on business analytics
+Greater reliance on business intelligence

 But today’s companies also need teams that are focused on big data and how to effectively tap it.
 Why?
 Insights from business analytics used to be “bonus” information.
 Nice to have, but of limited use.
 Today, the ability to analyze data to support strategic decisions is essential for any firm hoping to remain competitive.